 How to become a member ?

-Most new members join through recommendation by friends who are already members.
+Most new members join through recommendations by friends who are already members.
 As there is currently a waiting list in Bangkok, please contact directly our

 For more information.
 Membership of the Chaîne des Rôtisseurs in Thailand is extended to both amateur and professional gastronomes.
 On receipt of an application that has been endorsed by two members, the applicant is put on the invitation mailing list for a few months.
 Applicants may attend dinners which is an opportunity to learn more about the society and to experience some of its events.
 All membership applications are reviewed by the membership committee of the Bailliage, which makes the final decision on admissions.
 Once the Siège Mondial, the head quarter in Paris, receives the approved membership application form, a nomination for induction is sent to the Bailliage in Thailand.
 At the annual induction ceremony, followed by a gala dinner the new member is formally welcomed into the Society and receives the appropriate coloured ribbon and diploma.